OK was the highest selling brown sauce in London as late as the 1970s. Today, it is only produced for the Chinese market.

 OK is a dark brown sauce.
 It is fruity, peppery, tangy, sweet and sour.
 Its fruit content is listed as 39%.
 It has quite an Oriental profile, and perhaps contains star anise.
 It perhaps shares similarities with a puréed fruit chutney.

 The recipe appears to have changed over time.
 Mangoes are no longer contained in the sauce, and dates are now present.
 The label now claims that there are no artificial colours, flavourings or sweeteners added.
-Only modified maize starch is added as a thickener.
+Modified maize starch is added as a thickener.

 The sauce can be used in much the same way as HP, and I highly recommend it as an accompaniment to bacon or sausage.
 Chinese restaurants use it with shredded beef, shredded chicken and spare ribs.